tomas-fryza/avr-examples/lab4-lcd/README.md

 A custom character is an array of 8 bytes.
 Each byte (only 5 bits are considered) in the array defines one row of the character in the 5x8 matrix.
 Whereas, the zeros and ones in the byte indicate which pixels in the row should be on and which ones should be off.

 Use [LCD pattern library](https://www.quinapalus.com/hd44780udg.html) and generate two 5 by 8 custom characters.
-Use the foíllowing structure to display them on the sceen.
+Use the following structure to display them on the screen.

    ```c
    ...